London - Davos, 22nd January 2020

 Brand value is understood as the net economic benefit that a brand owner would achieve by licensing the brand in the open market.
 Brand strength is the efficacy of a brand’s performance on intangible measures relative to its competitors.

-Additional insights, charts, and more information about the methodology, as well as definitions of key terms are available in the Brand Finance Oil & Gas 50 2020 report.
+Additional insights and charts, more information about the methodology, as well as definitions of key terms are available in the Brand Finance Global 500 2020 report.

-Data compiled for Brand Finance’s rankings and reports are provided for the benefit of the media and are not to be used for any commercial or technical purpose without written permission from Brand Finance.
+Data compiled for the Brand Finance league tables and reports are provided for the benefit of the media and are not to be used for any commercial or technical purpose without written permission from Brand Finance.

 T: +44 (0)2073 899 400